stevefatz95/dynamic-adaptive-coordination/README.md

 # Dynamic Adaptive Coordination

-Computational materials accompanying the paper **“How Intelligence Emerges: A Minimal Theory of Dynamic Adaptive Coordination”**.
+Computational materials accompanying the paper **“A Minimal Theory of Dynamical Adaptive Coordination in Multi-Agent Systems”**.

 ## Overview